rajeshchoudharyt/django-notes-api/README.md

 Install python and pip

 Clone this repository to your local machine.
-Follow below steps starting from the root directory
+Follow below steps starting from the root directory:

 ## Getting started: